MjChen120/MjChen120/README.md

-###  ✨Hello, This is Mingjia Chen✨
+###  ✨Hello, This is Betty (Mingjia) Chen✨

-I am a third-year BI student at the University of Toronto. 🔭 I’m currently working on how one's mental health variables could impact their physical health correspondingly.
+I am currently studying in a Master's degree in Interaction Design at the ArtCenter. 🔭

 <!--
 **MjChen120/MjChen120** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.